After my wedding and a honey moon in Sicilia, I am back home to blog about some cool tech stuff.

 Last tip (c’est cadeau)

-To facilitate your ssh connection, you can use ssh config file (.ssh/config) to logon to your MacMini server.
-Just edit it with your personal text editor (atom for example).
+To simplify your SSH connections, you can use the SSH config file (.ssh/config) to log on to your MacMini server.
+Just edit it with your preferred text editor (atom, vim, nano, etc.):

 Host MacMini_iCloud